charleprr/redditube/README.md

 }
 ```

-2. By using OAuth credentials (See [reddit-oauth-helper](https://github.com/not-an-aardvark/reddit-oauth-helper) for help).
+2. By using OAuth credentials (see [reddit-oauth-helper](https://github.com/not-an-aardvark/reddit-oauth-helper) for help).
 ```json
 {
     "userAgent": "put your user-agent string here",